Autodidact24/autodidact24/README.md

 Hey there, I'm Shubham! 👋
-I'm a Senior Data Scientist and a Business Analytics Enthusiast! 📊🌟
+I'm a Data Scientist and an Education and Community Enthusiast! 📊🌟
 I am originally from India 🇮🇳 and working between New Delhi and Singapore 🌏.
 Passionate about improving learning experiences and stakeholder interactions.
 You can find more about me on [LinkedIn](https://www.linkedin.com/in/shubhamtomar).

 I enjoy meeting new people and discussing innovative ideas.
 Let's connect and brainstorm! 🤓